tomo-ludens/unity-policy-driven-singleton/README.md

 If multiple scenes contain the same singleton type, the destruction order depends on Unity's scene loading sequence.

 ### Memory Leaks
-If static event subscriptions are not properly cleaned up in `OnSingletonDestroy`, memory leaks can occur when Domain Reload is disabled.
+If static event subscriptions are not properly cleaned up in `OnDestroy`, memory leaks can occur when Domain Reload is disabled.

 ## Troubleshooting